xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 #### Other outputs

 calc_log_vld_01222023101554.txt: This file contains all the valid results after filteration.
 Information here has been reorganised into the successful log txt file.
-No need to pay too much attention on this file.
 (This is for the dedeveloper team to check intermediate output.)

 ### Step 4: advanced filtration

-Now you can decide to relax or continue the advanced filtration step, which is based on the physical/chemical properties check.
+Now users can decide to continue with the advanced filtration step, which is based on the physical/chemical properties check.

-In this version, we check the boiling point and miscibility.
-(There is limitation due to data availbility.
-Check Limitation section for more details.)
+In this version, *SolvPred* can check the boiling point and miscibility:

-You will see:

 ```
 =========================